Letter Of Protests

 The sooner the letter of protest is filed, the better.
 Optimally, the protest is filed before the application is published.
 Letters of protest filed during the thirty (30) day period would still be considered assuming all requirements are met.
 Letters of protest filed after the thirty (30) day period will usually not be considered.

-The requirements are strict and you should consult with our experienced trademark attorneys so that your letter of protest meets the filing requirements.
+The requirements are strict and you should consult with our experienced trademark attorneys in FL so that your letter of protest meets the filing requirements.